 Before Your Trip

 Tell your doctor about your plans.
-If you'll be crossing time zones, ask her about how to adjust your insulin doses.
+If you'll be crossing time zones, ask them about how to adjust your insulin doses.

 Will you need special meals?
 Talk to the airline, hotel, or cruise ship about that.

 If you're going to visit another country, check to see if you need to get any immunizations before you go.
 Plan to get them 3 to 4 weeks before your trip.
 Some shots can affect your blood sugar levels, so ask your doctor about that.

 And along with learning how to say hello and thank you, learn some diabetes-specific phrases in the local language just in case, such as "I have diabetes" and "I need sugar."